 The PTC Creo suite has allowed Fantom to cut their product introduction time by 30%.
 Their product failures are also down by 30%, meaning that Creo’s managed to increase both the quality and the efficiency of their design process.

 Fantom’s CEO, Adnan Tangün, says the only way to remain competitive in a global market is through continued investment in R&D and production technologies.
-With PTC Creo, they’ve found a solution that keeps them on the cutting edge of vacuum cleaner design.
+With PTC Creo, they’ve found a solution that keeps them on the cutting edge of canister vacuums and general vacuum cleaner design.

 Learning how to get the most out of PTC products can take some work.
 NxRev’s wide array of tutorials, seminars, and customer service are designed to help small and mid-sized manufacturing companies optimize their PTC experience.
 We can also help you decide if switching to PTC Creo will increase your productivity enough to make the investment worthwhile.